AnasK239/Self-Reference/JAVA/Very Important Basic Concepts/Aggregation and Composition.md

 * Used to design modular, reusable, and maintainable systems

 ### Implementation Example
+- Just a heads up, when looking at any code snippet try to skip the Main and get a sense for defined classes first
 ```java
 public class Main {
     public static void main(String[] args) {